ebzzry/ebzzry.github.io/src/y.md

 `(lambda (v) ((f f) v))`, and the identifier `v` will be bound to `(- n 1)`.

-## Step 5
+## Step 5—Isolate the combinator

-Next, you’re going to isolate the Y combinator, from the `sum0` procedure.
+Next, you’re going to isolate the Y combinator, from the `foo` procedure.

 ```scheme